Guidance for Businesses & Organizations

-To report a positive COVID-19 case connected to a school or childcare, please use this secure online portal.
+- To report a positive COVID-19 case associated with a school, childcare, or sports team located in Washtenaw County, please use this secure online portal.

-You can also email [email protected] or call 734-544-6700.
+For questions please email [email protected] or call 734-544-6700.
 Please leave a message if your call is not directly answered.

 - COVID-19 Frequently Asked Questions (FAQ) for Workplaces: Answers to common questions about COVID-19 and workplace issues (what to do if an employee tests positive, etc.) - Updated August 9, 2021

 - Instructions on social distancing, self-monitoring, self-quarantine, and self-isolation

-- Michigan COVID-19 Business Response Center - Industry-specific guidance, including building, manufacturing, retail, dining, shopping, offices, health care, and more.
+- Michigan COVID-19 Business Response Center - Industry-specific guidance, including building, manufacturing, retail, dining, shopping, offices, health care, and more

 - Building signs - Signs about masks, staying home if sick, and social distancing from Washtenaw County Health Department.